whosonfirst/go-whosonfirst-dist/README.md

     	Fetch repos using this protocol (default "https") -git-source string
-    	Fetch repos from this endpoint (default "github.com") -local-checkout
+    	Fetch repos from this endpoint (default "github.com") -index-alt-files
+    	Index alternate geometry files.
+  -index-relations
+    	Index the records related to a feature, specifically wof:belongsto, wof:depicts and wof:involves.
+Alt files for relations are not indexed at this time.
+  -index-relations-reader-uri string
+    	A valid go-reader.Reader URI from which to read data for a relations candidate.
+  -local-checkout
     	Do not fetch a repo from a remote source but instead use a local checkout on disk -local-sqlite